Start Building for Free

 JAVA_TOOL_OPTIONS

 This environment variable is a safe choice for setting Java memory limits.
-JAVA_TOOL_OPTIONS can be read by all Java virtual machines, and you can easily override it with command-line arguments or more specific environment variables.
+JAVA_TOOL_OPTIONS can be read by all Java virtual machines, and you can override it with command-line arguments or more specific environment variables.

 JAVA_OPTS